arabcoders/watchstate/FAQ.md

 ---

-### Q: I am using media servers hosted behind TLS/SSL, and see errors related to http2
+### Q: I am using media backends hosted behind HTTPS, and see errors related to HTTP/2?

-Sometimes there are problems related to http/2.0, so before reporting bug please try running the following command
+Sometimes there are problems related to HTTP/2 in the underlying library we use, so before reporting bug please try running the following command

 ```bash
 $ docker exec -ti watchstate console servers:edit --key options.client.http_version --set 1.0 -- [SERVER_NAME]